Prepare Your Hotel Website for the 2021 Google 'Page Experience' Update

 Think back to your high school days.
 Remember that brilliant teacher who never failed in putting you to sleep?
 He may have been imparting the best information possible, but your experience of that knowledge transfer was not exactly pleasant.

 It’s the same with websites.
 It’s not just about the information and objectives that the website serves, but the experience you have of that website.
 Is it visually compelling?
 Easy to navigate?
 Quick to load?
-Are you able get what you want without a hassle?
+Are you able to get what you want without a hassle?

 Traditionally, Google’s search algorithm put a heavy emphasis on the written information that a website presented.
 For example, if you searched for turtles, it would give you a website with the most detailed and well-written information on turtles.
-Increasingly, however, that it changing.
+Increasingly, however, that it changes.
 Google’s algorithm has gotten smarter.
 It will now try serve you the websites that have both the best info and a user experience they think you will enjoy.

 The 2021 ‘Page Experience’ represents the latest advancement in this area.
 More than ever, factors such as the following will be crucial to how well your hotel website ranks on Google.